Geometry-Aware Scene Configurations for Novel View Synthesis: Related Work

-\paragraph{Scene-adaptive capture and reconstruction} The reconstruction quality of 3D representation depends heavily on the viewpoints from which the measurements are collected.
+The reconstruction quality of 3D representation depends heavily on the viewpoints from which the measurements are collected.
 Motivated by 3D scanning applications, next-best-view planning designs the best viewpoints to scan a 3D scene~\cite{NeRF_Director}.
 While pursuing uniform coverage can be a general approach~\cite{progressive_camera_placement}, more advanced methods achieve high-quality reconstruction by minimizing the uncertainty based on the estimated underlying scene geometry~\cite{activenerf, neural_visibility_field}.
-Several works also demonstrate performance enhancement in neural 3D scene representation by allocating more resources to regions with finer details \cite{acorn, plenoctrees, plenoxels, nsvf}.
+Beyond viewpoint selection, several works have shown that reconstruction fidelity can be further improved by allocating representation capacity adaptively across the scene.
+By dedicating more resources to geometrically complex or high-frequency regions, these methods achieve improved efficiency and quality in neural scene representations~\cite{acorn, plenoctrees, plenoxels, nsvf}.
+Similarly, recent 3DGS variants~\cite{Scaffold-GS, LongSplat, SGGS} employ anchor-based representations to adaptively allocate Gaussian primitives from an initial sparse voxelized point cloud.
+This design improves memory efficiency by avoiding redundant primitives while maintaining high reconstruction fidelity.
 In this work, we suggest a scene-adaptive strategy for free-camera trajectory input, where we optimize the spatial arrangements for both scene representation and training views.

-\paragraph{Scalable scene representation} While NeRF excels at representing 3D scenes, it often struggles to accurately express large-scale environments.
-To model large-scale, unbounded scenes, recent approaches constitute the scene with several units of spatial structure, where each unit is modeled by a separate neural network \cite{block-nerf, mega-nerf, nerf-xl, localrf, omnilocalrf}.
-However, relatively little work explores how to locate subsets of radiance fields, which we refer to as bases.
-Common approaches either regularly place bases along the camera trajectories~\cite{localrf, nelf-pro} or uniformly divide the scene region \cite{block-nerf, mega-nerf, nerf-xl}.
-Instead, we adaptively consider the correlation between the scene geometry and camera observation to enhance the performance given limited resources.